AI/ML Innovations Inc.: AI/ML Innovations Announces Completion of Share Issuance

 NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES OF AMERICA

-TORONTO, ON / ACCESS Newswire / April 17, 2026 / AI/ML Innovations Inc. ("AIML" or the "Company") (CSE:AIML)(OTCQB:AIMLF)(FSE:42FB) is pleased to announce that it has completed its previously announced share for debt issuance with certain service providers of the Company pursuant to which the Company has issued an aggregate of 17,118,420 common shares (the "Subject Shares") at a deemed price of Cdn$0.05 per Subject Share in consideration of past services and satisfaction of outstanding indebtedness.
+TORONTO, ON / ACCESS Newswire / April 24, 2026 / AI/ML Innovations Inc. ("AIML" or the "Company") (CSE:AIML)(OTCQB:AIMLF)(FSE:42FB) is pleased to announce that it has completed its previously announced share for debt issuance with certain service providers of the Company pursuant to which the Company has issued an aggregate of 17,118,420 common shares (the "Subject Shares") at a deemed price of Cdn$0.05 per Subject Share totalling Cdn$855,921 in consideration of past services and satisfaction of outstanding indebtedness (the "Debt Settlement").

 Insiders of the Company have purchased, directly or indirectly, an aggregate of 11,848,000 Subject Shares, as a result of which the issuance is a "related party transaction" under Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61- 101").
 The Company is exempt from the formal valuation and minority shareholder approval requirements of MI 61-101 pursuant to the exemptions contained in Sections 5.5(b) and 5.7(1)(a) of MI 61-101 on the basis that the Company is listed on the Canadian Securities Exchange and neither the fair market value (as determined under MI 61-101) of the subject matter of, nor the fair market value of the consideration for, the Subject Shares, insofar as it involves the related parties, exceeded 25% of the Company's market capitalization (as determined under MI 61-101).